cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

  -help                          print help
- -host <arg>                    the host name or IP to be connected -id <arg>                      the user name -keystore <arg>                the keystore file path or reserved
+ -host <arg>                    the host name or IP to be connected -id <arg>                      the user name -keystore <arg>                the keystore file path or reserved keystore name
                                 keystore name
- -keystorePassword <arg>        the keystore password -pass <arg>                    the user password -port <arg>                    the port to be connected -protocol <arg>                the encryption protocol for the connection
+ -keystorePassword <arg>        the keystore password -pass <arg>                    the user password -port <arg>                    the port to be connected -targetFolder <arg>            the target folder where the source will be
-                                (None, Auto, SSLv3, TLS, TLSv1, TLSv1.1,
-                                TLSv1.2)
- -targetFolder <arg>            the target folder where the source will be
                                 downloaded
  -timeout <arg>                 the timeout (in minutes) for the